sonhal/IN4230-MIP/README.md

 ### Plan
 create mipd - a MIP daemon for handling network requests

-1. mipd starts up with a UNIX socket address clients can connect to
+1. mipd starts up with a UNIX socket address clients can connect to - done 2 MIP-ARP